atomjuice/take-home-poll/README.md

 the brief first.

 ## Additional Notes
+We have provided the questions for you already in a skeleton template located in the take_home_poll/templates/index.html file.

 We expect that completing the outstanding work for this project should take roughly 3 hours, this is not a hard limit and is just a rough guideline.
 However the deadline will be a week from when you are provided with the take home assessment to ensure that you are given enough time despite any other potential commitments.